melix/spring-groovymarkup/README.md

 spring-groovymarkup
 ===================

-Support classes for using MarkupTemplateEngine from Spring
+Support classes to be able to use the Groovy MarkupTemplateEngine from Spring.